-Remember What Garth Brooks Buried Beneath His Star on the Hollywood Walk of Fame?
+Remember What Garth Brooks Buried Under His Hollywood Walk of Fame Star?

 Garth Brooks went to some pretty unusual lengths to make sure his The Hits collection would never be re-released.